 The condition is characterized by the inability of the heart to pump blood throughout the body as it should, which can cause fluid to flow into the alveolar spaces in the lungs that are generally supposed to fill with air.

 In addition to anxiety, restlessness, and decreased alertness, other symptoms of pulmonary edema include sweating, pale skin, wheezing or gurgling noises when breathing, and blood in phlegm.

 Cystic fibrosis is an inherited disease characterized by the formation and accumulation of mucus in the gastrointestinal tract, lungs, and elsewhere.

-Mucus is often thick and sticky and, although very common, it is considered a serious and life-threatening condition.
+Mucus is often thick and sticky, and although very common, it is considered a severe and life-threatening condition.

-Because cystic fibrosis can affect so many parts of the body, symptoms vary widely.
+Because cystic fibrosis can affect so many body parts, symptoms vary widely.

 When the gastrointestinal tract is affected, abdominal pain and nausea can persist.

-When the respiratory system is affected, congestion and coughing up blood can occur.
-However, a complete inventory of symptoms will vary greatly from person to person.
+Congestion and coughing up blood can occur when the respiratory system is affected.
+However, a complete inventory of symptoms will vary significantly from person to person.